Venice: Fresh floods force closure of St Mark's Square | DW | 15.11.2019

 Prime Minister Giuseppe Conte, who has called the flooding "a blow to the heart of our country", visited the city on Thursday, at one point jumping in a speed boat to examine the damage for himself.

-Far-right leader Matteo Salvini was due to visit the city on Friday.
+Far-right leader Matteo Salvini arrived on Friday and urged for a renewed effort to complete the MOSE project.

+"We can't waste time, this city is crying for help," he said, adding that similar incidents must be avoided.

 mm/ng (AFP, AP, dpa, Reuters)